Iraqi Ground Forces: Structure

 After the Fall of Mosul to ISIS, a number of new Iraqi formations and units were created.
-Among them was (finally) a division numbered "16th" which was "new" when the 82nd Airborne Division's 3rd Brigade arrived in 2015, and operational by November 2015 after fighting in Ramadi.
+Among them was the 16th Division which was new when the 82nd Airborne Division's 3rd Brigade arrived in 2015, and operational by November 2015 after fighting in Ramadi.
 In November 2014 the first units of the new 15th and 16th Divisions held graduation ceremonies.